cypnk/Bare-Plugins/README.md

 # Bare-Plugins
-A set of extensions for the Bare blog
+A set of extensions for the [Bare](https://github.com/cypnk/Bare) blog

+These are completely optional and Bare will function on its own.

+These are still under development and may contain bugs.